jacobluber/pathology_deeplearning/README.md

 ## Examples of Slides That Will Be Challenging For Autoencoder
 This is an ongoing list of challenging training examples that we will have to account for via preprocessing.
 ![Challenging Image](examples/chal1.jpg)
-As you can see in the above iamge, most "patches" will be useless, so we likely need to do some sort of edge detection preprocessing.
+As you can see in the above image, most "patches" will be useless, so we likely need to do some sort of edge detection preprocessing.